SethRzeszutek/Counsel-Me-1/README.md

 ### A simple app for accessing and managing patient information
 *Using Python, Django, and Docker*

+*Before logging in you must enter the container shell and create a super user with `python3 manage.py createsuperuser`*

 ## Main Views:
 * `login page` - simple login page